 - Out of the 4 onions, slice one thinly and finely chop the remaining three.

 - Heat oil in a frying pan and put on medium heat.
 When hot, add the one sliced onion and sauté till golden.

 - Stir in the ground spice paste with a splash of water and sauté for 3 to 4 minutes.

 - Now add prawns stirring well till they are thoroughly coated with the gravy.

-- When the water comes to boil, cover and simmer till the prawns are just cooked.
+- When the water comes to boil, cover and simmer till the prawns are just cooked, about 5 minutes.

 - Stir in tamarind pulp and jaggery and cook till the jaggery dissolves and the gravy turns thick.

-- Remove from heat and serve hot with rice.
+- Remove from heat and serve your warm prawn patio with rice.